dcnieho/humanFixationClassification/README.md

 work, please cite the Hooge et al. paper.

 This repository also contains the eye-movement data used as stimuli in the Hooge et al. paper.
-These stimuli are a part of the infant eye-movement dataset collected by Hessels, R.S., Hooge, I.T.C., & Kemner, C. (2016).
+When using the infant data files, please cite Hessels, R.S., Hooge, I.T.C., & Kemner, C. (2016).
 An in-depth look at saccadic search in infancy.
 Journal of Vision, 16(8), 10. http://doi.org/10.1167/16.8.10.
-Please
-cite this paper when using these eye-movement data.
+When using the adult data files, please cite Hooge, I.T.C., Niehorster, D.C., Nyström, M., Andersson, R. & Hessels, R.S. (submitted).
+Is human classification a gold standard in fixation detection?

 For more information or questions, e-mail: i.hooge@uu.nl / dcnieho@gmail.com.
 The latest version of this repository is available